ernoaapa/simple-pull/README.md

 #### Usage

-Add `Stouts.pull` to your roles and set vars in your playbook file.
+Add `simple-pull` to your roles and set vars in your playbook file.

 Example: